-See biographical information under the heading "Proposal 1: Election of Directors - Continuing Members of the Board: Class II Directors (Terms to Expire at the 2022 Annual Meeting) - Robert Nipper" of this Proxy Statement.
+See biographical information under the heading "Proposal 1: Nominees for Class III Directors (Terms to Expire at the 2023 Annual Meeting) - Ryan Hummer" of this Proxy Statement.

-9 TIM WILLEMS
+O TIM WILLEMS

 Mr. Willems is our Chief Operations Officer, a position he has held since May 2015.
 Mr. Willems previously served as our President of U.S./International Operations from January 2012 to May 2015 and Senior Vice President from April 2010 to January 2012.
 Mr. Willems has more than 30 years' experience in the oil and natural gas industry, specializing in wellbore construction, completion and remediation.
 Sixteen of those years were spent in international markets.
 He has held diverse positions, including applications engineering, operations, sales and marketing, and he has held vice president positions for a major service company in U.S. and international operations and marketing.
 Mr. Willems received a B.S. in Petroleum Engineering from Montana College of Mineral Science and Technology.